razpeitia/advent_of_code_2024/README.md

 First part, there is not a lot to think of, for each region just count the area and sum the perimeter.

 Second part, I tried to solve this one without looking at other solutions and I failed, I even got a solution that passed all the examples and even more examples but failed in the large input then after looking at the comments in reddit I found that the numbers of sides is the same in this case as the number of corners and you can have 2 kind of corners, external and internal.
-After implementing that I finally got the right answer.ß
+After implementing that I finally got the right answer.

+### Day 13

+It's only a system of equations with 2 variables, if the solution is not an integer then it's not a valid solution.